Neutron-capture elements record the ordered chemical evolution of the disc over time: Methods

-As input into the Chempy model we use the mean sampled value of [Mg/Fe], [Fe/H], [Ba/Fe], and age, as the representative values of the corresponding cell, determined using the sampling technique described above.
+To summarise, as inputs into the Chempy model we use mean values of [Mg/Fe], [Fe/H], [Ba/Fe], and age, as the representative values of the corresponding cell, determined using the sampling technique described above.
 For the uncertainties on these values, we utilise the mean value of the measurement errors (namely, [Mg/Fe]$_{\mathrm{err}}$, [Fe/H]$_{\mathrm{err}}$, [Ba/Fe]$_{\mathrm{err}}$, and Age$_{\mathrm{err}}$).
 The ability to fit the chemical abundance data in small bins of ages and chemical space brings our methodology closer to the one-zone GCE model concept.
+Using these measurements, Chempy optimises for four parameters of the environment; type Ia progenitors, the Star Formation Rate (SFR), the Star Formation Efficiency (SFE) and the high-mass slope of the Initial Mass Function (IMF).

+Each run in Chempy is performed assuming the same initial conditions for the ISM (see Fig 1 from \citealp[][]{Rybizki2017} for details), assuming a $\tau_{\mathrm{start}}$=13.5 Gyr.
+Thus, Chempy attempts to match the observed abundance data by running the GCE for a time of $\tau$ = $\tau_{\mathrm{start}}$-age.
+It does this by searching the parameter space to get the most likely set of model parameters that fit the data, quantified by minimising a $\chi^{2}$ value.
 For each run of the Bayesian inference of the model parameters, we adopt the same parameter priors, limits, and number of walkers/steps.
 A summary of these values can be found in Table~\ref{tab_chempy}.
 In brief, we fit every stellar population by initialising a MCMC routine with 20 walkers, and run the MCMC procedure for 1,000 steps.
 At the beginning of the routine, the walkers start from the default Chempy prior values, and explore a wide range of parameter space before converging and yielding the resulting optimized model parameters.
 We find that on average, each stellar population fitted converges to the resulting optimized parameter values after approximately 300 steps in the chain.
 An example of the resulting MCMC samples for all three age bins within the chemical cell spanning --0.1 < [Fe/H] < 0.2 and --0.2 < [Mg/Fe] < 0 is shown in Appendix~\ref{app_mcmc}.